arthi2900/app1/docs/prd.md

 - **Delete**: Delete question paper with confirmation dialog
 - **Export PDF**: Generate and download PDF file
 - **Print**: Open print dialog with formatted question paper
+- **Shuffle and Save**: Create a new shuffled version of the question paper with auto-versioned name

 ### 7.6 Enhanced Question Paper Features